 I don’t know about yours, but since my kids were about 1 year old, they were obsessed with Easter eggs.
-They would have Easter egg hunts all year round in the house and used them for a variety of imaginary purposes.
+They would have Easter egg hunts all year round in the house and use them for a variety of imaginary purposes.

-This is a great Easter or spring activity for preschool through kindergarten aged children who are just learning their letters.
+This is a great Easter or spring activity for preschool through kindergarten-aged children who are just learning their letters.

 Using Easter eggs to play a letter match game will help your child learn their uppercase and lowercase letters while having fun with their favorite toy.

-It’s seriously the easiest low-prep, no-mess Easter egg activity for preschoolers!
+This Easter Egg Letter Match Activity is seriously the easiest low-prep, no-mess Easter egg activity for preschoolers!

 How to Play